 There’s even a 21-day challenge at the end to help you implement what you learn.

-If you want to be among the very first to get your hands on this must-read guide, use the link below to pre-order a copy today.
-Your book will be mailed to you automatically when it is released.
+If you want to be among the very first to get your hands on this must-read guide, use the link below to order a copy today.

 I hope these tips save you some time grading!